Honeyside/honeyside-cli/README.md

 * Run `envato check-sale [purchase_code]` or `envato sale [purchase_code]` to verify one of your sales, given the purchase code.

 * Run `envato archive` to create a zip archive with the current folder.
-It will use version and name from `package.json` (from the current folder).
+It will use version and name from `package.json` or from the `.env` file (from the current folder).
 You can add a `.envatoignore` file to ignore files and folders.

 * Run `envato publish [item_id]` to publish an item.
 The item must already have been approved by Envato.
 It must be available on at least one marketplace.